swiss-territorial-data-lab/proj-rooftops/README.md

 - EGID lists: selected buildings for the ground truth identified by their federal number (EGID).
 The buildings are listed in `EGID_GT_full.csv` and split into the training and test datasets:
     - EGID_GT_test.csv: 17 EGID selected to control the performance of the algorithm on a test dataset.
 It is provided here as an example to run the code with.

+In addition, the workflows working with **LiDAR** need:

+- LiDAR point clouds: the [tiles of the 2019 flight over the Geneva canton](https://ge.ch/sitggeoportal1/apps/webappviewer/index.html?id=311e4a8ae2724f9698c9bcfb6ab45c56) were used.
+They are automatically downloaded through a script;
+- Emprises tiles LiDAR 2019.shp: Shapes corresponding to the LiDAR tiles.

+In addition, the workflow for the **image** segmentation needs:

+- True orthophotos of the canton of Geneva: processed from aerial image acquired by the State of Geneva in 2019.
+RGB tiff images with a spatial resolution of about 7 cm/px.
+Images are available on request from SITG.
+- Image tile shapes: vector shapefile of the true orthophoto tiles available on request from SITG.

 In this repository, only test data is supplied, along with a subset of the roof delimitations, to enable the user to run an example.
 The full datasets can be requested by contacting the STDL.

 ## Classification of the roof plane occupancy